-The following bullet points summarize the principles for the way forward to support congestion information exposure:
+The following bullet points summarize the principles for the way forward to support current load level information exposure:

-5G System uses ECN marking for the purpose of Low Latency, Low Loss and Scalable Throughput services (L4S [37], [38]) for uplink or downlink QoS Flows.
+5G System uses ECN marking for the purpose of Low Latency, Low Loss and Scalable Throughput services L4S according to [37] and [X] for uplink and downlink QoS Flows.

+NG-RAN performs L4S marking according to [37] and [X] for uplink and downlink QoS Flows in IP and above layers.
+The L4S marking does not impact the AS layer.

+NOTE: The criteria for RAN to perform the marking is up to RAN implementation.

-NG-RAN or PSA UPF (based on congestion information reported from NG-RAN via GTP-U header) supports ECN marking for the purpose of L4S for uplink and downlink.
+PSA UPF performs L4S marking according to [37] and [X] for uplink and downlink QoS Flows based on current congestion level information reported from NG-RAN via GTP-U header .

+NOTE: The criteria for PSA UPF to perform the marking is up to PSA UPF implementation.

-NOTE: Estimation of congestion information is up to RAN implementation.
+NOTE: The definition of the congestion level information requires coordination with RAN WGs.

 5G System also supports API based exposure of congestion information towards AF as following: